Research

 Looking for pointers to get started in vision research?

-Here is my list of good books and references for computer-vision/machine-learning graduate students.
-And here is a brief introduction to machine learning that I wrote.
+Here is my list of good books and references for computer-vision/computer-graphics graduate students.

 What do I do?

 I'm part of the Activity Perception Project in the Vision Research Group at MIT CSAIL, where I work with Prof. Eric Grimson on medical imaging.
-I hope to graduate with my Ph.D. sometime in 2008.
+I hope to graduate with my Ph.D. sometime in early 2009.

 In Fall 2004, I was a teaching assistant for the graduate machine learning class at MIT.